Pendants

 Review: DN.se

-The question of the creative moment is paramount to Jesper Nordin.
-He has turned a digital drawing tablet into an instrument for improvisation.
+For Jesper Nordin, the creative moment is central.
+He has himself developed a digital drawing board to become an instrument for improvisation.

-Another line is tracing back to the end of the 1950’s when Giacinto Scelsi seduced music out of his keyboard, an ondiola.
-Nordin has been making improvisational music for years.
-At the same time we must add to more pieces to the puzzle.
-Firstly Nordin comes from an extremely old family of folk musicians.
-Secondly, his first musical steps were taken in a completely different genre: punk.
-These musical worlds might seem irreconcilable, but in Nordin’s case they provide an extremely intricate soundbox to delve into.
+A line can be traced back to the late 1950s when Giacinto Scelsi played music on his keyboard, the ondiola.
+Nordin has been working with improvisational music for years.
+At the same time, there are two more important pieces of the puzzle: Nordin comes from an ancient family of fiddlers, but his first musical steps were taken in a completely different context, namely punk.
+All of this may seem like sound worlds that are impossible to reconcile, but for Jesper Nordin it is about a huge sound bank to exploit.